Nicole A. Corley, Ph.D.

 By challenging dominant assumptions that have misrepresented the experiences of Black students and mothers, Corley hopes her work and teaching has both a liberatory and transformative impact.
 Within the field of social work, specifically, her goal is to contribute to the development of more culturally-informed and culturally-responsive interventions and practice methods that address systemic inequities impacting Black student achievement and Black family wellbeing, overall.

-Corley is currently exploring the use of arts-based methods as a system of tools to bring awareness to the conditions creating and perpetuating oppression and as a strategy to promote social change.
+Corley also uses arts-based research methods in her work as a holistic approach to inquiry and as a system of tools to bring awareness to the conditions creating and perpetuating oppression, and as a strategy to promote social change.